PSLmodels/OG-USA/docs/book/content/calibration/macro.md

 ### Elasticity of labor supply

-As we discuss in Chapter {ref}`Chap_House`, we use the elliptical disutility of labor function developed by {cite}`EvansPhillips:2017`.
+As discussed in the [OG-Core household theory documentation](https://pslmodels.github.io/OG-Core/content/theory/households.html), we use the elliptical disutility of labor function developed by {cite}`EvansPhillips:2017`.
 We then fit the parameters of the elliptical utility function to match the marginal disutility from a constant Frisch elasticity function.  `OG-USA` users enter the constant Frisch elasticity as a parameter.  {cite}`Peterman:2016` finds a range of Frisch elasticities estimated from microeconomic and macroeconomic data.
 These range from 0 to 4.
 Peterman makes the case that in lifecycle models with out an extensive margin for employment, such as `OG-USA`, the  Frisch elasticity should be higher.
 We take a default value of 0.4 from {cite}`Altonji:1986`.

 ### Intertemporal elasticity of substitution